YanzhaoW/Dockerfiles/hdtv/readme.md

    A clock UI should appear.

-3. Make sure the hdtv image has been downloaded/updated.
+3. Make sure the hdtv image has been downloaded and updated.
 To download or update it, run:

    ```bash
    docker pull yanzhaowang/hdtv:fedora-arm